 Character and Fitness Disclosure

-A student’s failure to provide truthful and complete answers to the Character and Fitness questions contained in the School of Law’s application for admission is a violation of the School of Law’s Honor Code and University Institutional Rules, and is subject to discipline.
+A student’s failure to provide truthful and complete answers to the Character and Fitness questions contained in the School of Law’s application for admission or readmission is a violation of the School of Law’s Honor Code and University Institutional Rules, and is subject to discipline.
 Students may amend their applications at any time.
 Amendments received before the 12th class day of a student’s first semester at the School of Law will be treated as part of the original application and the student will not be subject to discipline.
 Students who make amendments after the 12th day of class, however, may be subject to discipline under the University Institutional Rules.

 Students have an ongoing duty to disclose to the School of Law any charges of, or guilty pleas or no contest pleas to, any violation of the criminal laws, other than a minor traffic violation.
 Failure to disclose such events in a timely manner is a violation of the School of Law Honor Code and University Institutional Rules and is subject to discipline.